amd/quark-documentation/docs/pytorch/tutorial_gguf.rst

 feasible.
 Thankfully, Quark supports a whole bunch of quantization schemes which match majority of defined GGUF datatypes.

-Let’s take *asymmetric int4 per-group* quantization with *group size 32* as an example, which is ``Q4_1`` in GGUF spec.
+Let's take *asymmetric int4 per-group* quantization with *group size 32* as an example, which is ``Q4_1`` in GGUF spec.
 Quantizer state for this quantization scheme are tensors for *weight*, *scale* and *zero_point* for each group.
 For example, for weight of shape *(N, 32)*, the shape of